pertinaxwallet/web-extension-doc/source/api/web3lib/requests.md

 # Demo page

-All methods EVERSCALE SDK and methods from specification EVERIP-32 (formerly TIP-32) are available for the testing on [demo page](https://everip32-demopage.pertinaxwallet.com/)
+All methods EVERSCALE SDK and methods from specification TIP-32 are available for the testing on [demo page](https://everip32-demopage.pertinaxwallet.com/)

 # The most frequently used methods places below: